HackYourFuture/JavaScript2/test/README.md

 ## During the test
 Advise on how to make a test:
 - **Look for low hanging fruit**.
 Which of the assignments is easiest for you to do?
 Tackle that one first.
-- Make sure that all **syntax is correct** when writing code on paper.
-For instance: don’t forget brackets or semicolons.
 - **If you get stuck in an assignment, move on to the next one**.
 You can always come back later if time permits.
 - After finishing an assignment, read the question again to **make sure you actually gave an answer to the question**.
 - Before handing in the test, read it all over again to pick out the small mistakes. **Double check your work!**